anastasiabolotnikova/anastasiabolotnikova.github.io/README.md

 ## Introduction

-I am a robotics researecher with background in computer science (scepiality in machine learning and data mining).
+I am a robotics researcher with a background in computer science (speciality in machine learning and data mining).

-In the past 10 years, I have worked with 7 different robotics platform in 3 different countries (Estonia, France, Switzerland).
+In the past 10 years, I have worked with 7 different robotics platforms in 3 different countries (Estonia, France, Switzerland).

 I like doing research in robot motion planning and control, perception for robotics closed-loop control and human-robot interaction.